When is your birthday?

 Why do you write?

 It brings me joy!
-I also hope to be a joy maker and bring joy into the lap of others through creating thoughtful and engaging reads.
+I also hope to be a joy maker for all you lovely readers out there.

 When you were a child what did you want to be when you grew up?